 “Interesting,” Katherine murmured.
 “How many Amunites have you hunted down?”

 “Six, but all were much smaller.”

 Katherine nodded.
-“This is the largest Amunite I’ve ever seen.
+“This is the largest one I’ve ever seen.
 Anyway, I’ve got an offer for you.
 Come with me, help me hunt it down, and I will let you have the bounty.”

 I narrowed my eyes.
 “Where’s the catch?”

-“I’m here as the representative of the Order of St. Patrick.
+“I’m here as the representative of the Church.
 We don’t do catches.”

-A religious nut with a sword.
+A religious nut with an insane amount of aether.
 Great.
 I stopped myself from snorting.
 That wouldn’t have been smart since I needed both the bounty and more information.
 So far, I thought everyone capable of using aether could see the aether of others.
-But this woman looked like she couldn’t since she wouldn’t be negotiating with me otherwise.
+But this woman looked like she couldn’t.
+Otherwise, she wouldn’t be negotiating with me.

-As far as I knew, the existence of aether was never publicly confirmed or acknowledged as so few people could use it at all.
-One in a ten thousand, they said.
+As far as I knew, the existence of aether was never publicly confirmed or acknowledged as too few people could use the arcane energy.
 Plus, my ability wasn’t something I could ever explain to a person oblivious to aether.
-Nor could I show it.

 The Amunites were a similar matter.
 The official story was that they were a corporate experiment gone wrong.
 A weapon developer was supposedly creating a new generation of weapons, a blend of a machine and an artificial flesh.
 The subjects escaped, and the government paid a sweet bounty to recover their parts.
 Up to yesterday, I had no reason not to believe that narrative.

 But the one we met last night was much larger than how they were supposed to be.
 And this woman was not surprised.
 “All right.
 I will help you.”